 Photo Credits: Melissa Ferrell

 On this page I’ll share some background about myself so I must include a bit about my buddies.
 The top picture was taken almost two years ago with my dog Rocky.
 I dearly loved that rascal and treasured every one of the fourteen years I had with him.
 Now I enjoy life with a big bundle of joy named Ben who LOVES people and eating.
 As you can see, he thinks he is a lap dog.
+I created this little video of Ben when he was a puppy.
+Enjoy some cuteness! 🙂

 I began my career after graduating from Eastern Kentucky University and while serving as a special education teacher in Franklin and Meade counties I finished a master’s program from Georgetown College.
 The most rewarding part of those years was teaching students how to read.
 An entire world of opportunities opens up when you learn how to read so it was such a privilege to give that gift to my students.